About Simple Tables

 Use Row or Column Totals

 This setting can only be changed for questions with two dimensions.
-For example, Matrix Tables (which have statements and scales), Pick Group and Rank (which have items and groups), and visualizations with a breakout applied.
+For example, Matrix Tables (which have statements and scales), Pick Group and Rank (which have items and groups), and visualizations with a

 Selecting Use Column Totals displays totals at the bottom of the columns.